N0-C0M/Serenada/serenada_prd.md

 - Tap **Start Call**
 - Share the generated link
 - Another person opens the link and joins the call
-- Either party can leave; the creator can end the call for both
+- Either party can leave; the remaining participant stays in the room (waiting)

 ---